MarcoAPe/Data_Science_Projects/README.md

 # Data_Science_Projects
-This repository contains every project developed in Data Science &amp; AI Boot camp by U-Camp
+This repository contains every project developed in Data Science and AI Bootcamp by U-Camp